Charles Grey, 1st Earl Grey

-Charles Grey, 1st Earl Grey, (circa 23 October 1729 – 14 November 1807) was a British Army general and governor.
-He was a distinguished soldier in a generation of exceptionally capable military personnel, and he served prominently in the Seven Years' War (1756–1763), the American Revolutionary War, and the French Revolutionary Wars.

-He served in the American War of Independence (1775–1783), rising to be Commander-in-Chief of the British forces in America.
-Following the Battle of Paoli in Pennsylvania in 1777 he became known as "No-Flint Grey" for reputedly ordering his men to extract the flints from their muskets during a night approach and to fight with bayonets only.
-In 1782, he became a lieutenant general, and he was appointed commander in chief in America.
-He later fought in the French Revolutionary Wars (1792–1802), capturing Martinique as leverage to force the Treaty of Amiens, and he was appointed as the Governor of Guernsey.
+Lieutenant-General Charles Grey, 1st Earl Grey, (c.
+23 October 1729 – 14 November 1807) was a British Army officer and colonial administrator.
+He served in the American War of Independence, rising to Commander-in-Chief, North America.
+Following the Battle of Paoli in 1777, Grey became known as "No-Flint Grey" for reportedly ordering his men to extract the flints from their muskets during a night approach and to fight with bayonets only.
+In 1782, he was promoted to lieutenant general and appointed as Commander-in-Chief, North America.
+Grey subsequently served in the French Revolutionary Wars, leading the capture of Martinique and Guadeloupe in 1794.
+He served as the governor of Guernsey from 1797 until his death in 1807.

 Early life

 Grey was born at his family estate Howick Hall, 30 miles north of Newcastle upon Tyne and one mile from the North Sea.
 His exact birthdate is unknown, but he was baptised 23 October 1729, so he was probably born in October.
 He was the third son of Sir Henry Grey, 1st Baronet, of Howick and his wife Lady Hannah Grey (née Wood), daughter of Thomas Wood of Fallodon in Northumberland.
 Because he had two older brothers, Grey did not expect to inherit his father's titles and estates, so he pursued a career in the army.
 His two older brothers Sir Henry and Thomas both died without issue, leaving him as the viable heir.